-Since 2001 we have staged 17 plays and had much fun doing so.
+Since 2000 we have staged a Shakespeare play in English every year and had much fun doing so.

 THE MAIN CREW

-She teaches English and French and is the Head of Department for Modern Languages at Friedrich Ebert School.
-She also trains future drama teachers in a two-year course.
+Now retired, she taught English and French and was the Head of Department for Modern Languages at Friedrich Ebert School.
+She also trained future drama teachers in a two-year course.

 LANGUAGE COACH and PROMPT

-is a former teacher of English and German and responsible for the language work with the pupils.
-He focuses on the English pronunciation, the correct meter (Iambic pentameter) and the voice training of the actors.
+is a former teacher of English and German and responsible for our language work with the pupils.
+He focuses on English pronunciation, the correct meter (Iambic pentameter) and the voice training of the actors.

 During performances he prompts and also makes an appearance on stage, e.g. as Prospero in The Tempest, as Vincentio in The Taming of the Shrew, Time in The Winter's Tale and Shylock in The Merchant of Venice.